needle-sbi/needle-sbi/docs/setup/index.md

 uv pip install --no-config "git+ssh://git@github.com/needle-sbi/needle-sbi.git"
 ```

+This will directly create a virtual environment named `.venv`.

 ### Initialize the workspace

 In order to run `needle` you need a few config files.
 These can be created automatically using the